trannguyenhan/Resi/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=for-the-badge)](#)

-The javatuples contains a collection of network topologies, which are not our work.
+The javatuples is one of the simplest java libraries ever made, which is not our work.
+Its aim is to provide a set of java classes that allow you to work with tuples.
 All other code / scripts / materials are original contributions of the above contributors, and are released under the MIT LICENSE (see "./LICENSE").

 We would appreciate you citing this code and the most relevant of our associated research publications below.